|How do I Apply to SAC?

 - experience in: oscilloscope, function generator, multi-meter, soldering

 Note to transfer students - you do not need to complete every gen ed course to transfer, just a few of them (ask counselors which ones!
 Ask about the "Golden 4")

+|Financial aid may help you work less, which will help you succeed in school.
 But you must be careful about how to use financial aid, especially those of you who plan to transfer.

 Please consult with the financial aid office about this!